Jakub686/EnglishSentences/README.md

 * [Todos](#todos)

 ## General info
 Main purpose of this application is to practice CRUD full stack technologies and help me with studying English by displaying random sentences.
-Logged in users have the ability to mark sentences as favorites, display random sentences, or their favorite.
+Logged in users have the ability to mark sentences as favorites, display random sentences, or their favorites.
 There are 3 roles: not logged, regular user and admin
 I used Java 17 features like records and streams.
 Login in is implemented by JWT

 ![image](https://user-images.githubusercontent.com/80157748/224550411-4b913aa0-01ea-431c-85d7-f008cbfe166d.png)